PropusIT/module-actor/readme.md

 A `POST` to `/actor/command` sends a command document to the server.
 Any actor may choose to persist these.
 In case of the Command Actor, it does not, as commands are ephemeral.

-Any actor can implement a `/actor/command` endpoint if they which, but that would require all actors to know of each others existence.
+Any actor can implement a `/actor/command` endpoint if they wish, but that would require all actors to know of each others existence.
 This is the raison d'etre for the Command Actor.

 Rather than hardcoding all actor endpoints, actors can send a `subscribe` command to the Command Actor.
 The `subscribe` command has the following interface: